EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/About ASP’s Render Passes dc4c24e96e204d8e826296e185fc0c71.md

 ---

-At the end of the [**Installation Instructions and Prerequisites (Important)**](Installation%20Instructions%20and%20Prerequisites%20(Impor%205f0a72aeff00486d9b204b62c99a8035.md), it is mentioned that :
+At the end of the [**Installation Instructions and Prerequisites**](Installation%20Instructions%20and%20Prerequisites%205f0a72aeff00486d9b204b62c99a8035.md), it is mentioned that :

 > There are a total of 3 basic renderer features required by ASP.
 Please be sure to add and enable the following renderer features in the renderer data:
 ASP Material Pass, ASP ShadowMap, and ASP Depth-Offset Shadow.